smartcontractkit/cre-templates/starter-templates/prediction-market/prediction-market-ts/README.md

 ## What's Not Included

 - **Betting/staking:** No token deposits or payouts.
 This is infrastructure, not a full dApp.
-- **AI resolution:** Explicitly excluded.
+- **AI resolution:** Not included in this template.
 Chainlink Data Feeds provide deterministic, verifiable resolution.
+For AI-based resolution, see the [CRE Prediction Market Demo](https://github.com/smartcontractkit/cre-gcp-prediction-market-demo/tree/main/cre-workflow).
 - **Frontend:** No UI.
 These are backend workflow templates.
 - **Cross-chain:** Single chain only.
 CCIP integration would be a separate advanced template.